Medically reviewed by

-Your doctor may ask you to make behavioral and lifestyle changes for the parasomnia and complex sleep-related movement disorders, depending on the disorder’s cause.
+Your doctor may ask you to make behavioral and lifestyle changes for parasomnia and complex sleep-related movement disorders, depending on the disorder’s cause.
 You may also be treated with drugs.

 It’s imperative to assess the symptoms for a correct diagnosis.
 It’s possible for comorbid sleep conditions, like obstructive sleep apnea (OSA), to exacerbate sleep-movement disorders.

 Narcolepsy can be the primary cause of sleeplessness, hallucinations, and sleep paralysis, making a comprehensive analysis imperative for neurological health.

 Many factors contribute to an individual’s good physical and mental health, and adequate sleep ranks at the top of the list.

 Parasomnias and other disorders that cause movement during sleep can make it hard for you to sleep well or get the amount of sleep your body needs.

 When this happens, you may notice unusual daytime tiredness, headaches, and sleepiness.
 You may also become easily irritated and notice other adverse changes in your thoughts and emotions.